ducttapedev/dragon-armor/README.md

 # Caster Arduino
 This mini-project enables Dragon to send real hardware keystrokes via USB that should be indistinguishable from a normal keyboard.
 You can also send keystroke's from one computer with Dragon installed to another computer without.
 It is built on top of the [Caster](https://github.com/dictation-toolbox/Caster) project, which is itself built on the [Dragonfly](https://github.com/dictation-toolbox/dragonfly) framework.
 It currently does not depend on any Caster files so it should theoretically work on just Dragonfly, although I have not verified this (please modify this readme if you do).|

+## Motivation
+Caster, Dragonfly, and [Natlink](https://github.com/dictation-toolbox/natlink) have been incredibly useful for those who wish to reduce keyboard usage and those with disabilities that cannot use a normal keyboard, myself included.
+However, because a virtual keyboard is used, they don't work properly or at all in some situations (e.g. VMware).
+By sending keystrokes via USB that are indistinguishable from a real keyboard, it should work with all programs.

+This also enables you to have one copy of Dragon control multiple computers, so that you don't have to  reconfigure and retrain Dragon on each of your computers.
+Yes, you can export and import profiles, but they will inevitably get out of sync if you switch frequently between computers.
+Furthermore, not everything gets transferred, such as pronunciations.

+## Limitations
+This currently only works for commands because dictation does not go through Dragonfly.
+The goal is to also support Dragon dictation, but it will probably require full keyboard control.
+In that case, you would need a dedicated machine or VM that just runs Dragon.
+Only one process can communicate with the serial port at a time so the implementation will require interprocess communication.

 ## Requirements
 - Unfortunately, this does require an Arduino.
 Currently the only one I have verified as working is the [Arduino Due](https://store.arduino.cc/arduino-due) ([sometimes cheaper here](https://www.amazon.com/Arduino-org-A000062-Arduino-Due/dp/B00A6C3JN2)).
 I am not sure if any others will work but please add to this readme if you find any that do.
 - [Dragonfly](https://github.com/dictation-toolbox/dragonfly) and possibly [Caster](https://github.com/dictation-toolbox/Caster)